untrustedmodders/plugify-module-cpp/README.md

 ### Installation

-#### Option 1: Install via Plugify Plugin Manager
+#### Option 1: Install via Mamba Package Manager

-You can install the C++ Language Module using the Mamba plugin manager by running the following command:
+You can install the C++ Language Module using the Mamba package manager by running the following command:

 ```bash
 mamba install -n your_env_name -c https://untrustedmodders.github.io/plugify-module-cpp/ plugify-module-cpp